 If you prefer a mellower scene at night, there are places that open at 7 p.m., but generally parties and performances begin between 10 and 11 p.m. and continue until the sun comes up.
 For this reason many people dine earlier and then rest before going out later, full of energy, ready for the long night ahead!

 During the summer, larger events with well-known bands are a regular occurrence.
 Musicians are mainly heard playing reggae, rock and forró.
-For those into electronic music, there are a few spots with high-tech lighting and DJs playing different nights of the week.
 From Black music to trance, the night vibes are always festive and well attended.

 Beach parties (called "Luau" in Brazil) are the most sought after.
 Some bars on Concha Beach and Pituba Street regularly organize shows and parties hosting capoeira (Afro-Brazilian martial arts) presentations.